- July 29, 2021

 Nothing To Remember is an immersive murder mystery that runs in real-time, right on your desktop.
 Through their personal messages, you'll uncover two characters unknowingly intertwined as they hunt a killer long thought dead.
 When your next choice could mean life or death, will you answer the call?

-- The game features an interesting murder mystery with a compelling narrative that keeps players engaged.
+- Interesting murder mystery with a compelling narrative that keeps players guessing.

-“The plot was good though, and I, even though a seasoned mystery game enthusiast, did not identify the culprit until the very end.”
+“The plot was good, though I, even as a seasoned mystery game enthusiast, did not identify the culprit until the very end.”

 “There are several choices that you can make as you play the game, and although most of them are just the same choices with different tones, some will be marked as critical choices, affecting the story.”